 Welcome to our application site

 The application form contains nine different tabs enabling you to enter all required information and to upload corresponding documents.
 To save entries please click the Save Button at the bottom of the page.
 Entries will not be saved automatically.
 You may revisit and modify your personal application form any time prior to final submission.
 When you are ready to submit your application, please click the Save and Submit Button.
 After submission you will no longer be able to edit your application.
 However, you will be able to view your submitted data throughout the application process.
 Submission of applications is only possible, if all required fields (marked with a yellow triangle) are filled out.
 Non required fields are optional but it is recommended to fill out all those fields that apply to your specific situation.

 We only accept non-encrypted PDF files (recommended) or JPEG files.
 Uploads have a size restriction of 5 MB each.
-It is recommended to scan documents with 300dpi.
+It is recommend to scan documents with 300dpi.
 If a document consists of more than one page please combine those pages into a single PDF document.
 IMPORTANT: Please make sure that your documents are NOT password protected or encrypted.
 Encrypted files can not be processed and hence will not be available to members of the admissions committee.

 If you click on My Progress in the left menu, you will be able to see the current status of your application.

-To view the final pdf file of your application please click on the tab "PDF", choose a template from the list and click on Download PDF.
+Your application file To view the final pdf file of your application please click on the tab "PDF", choose a template from the list and click on Download PDF.
 A pdf file will then be generated that is identical to the one, seen by the admissions committee (except the confidential letters of reference that will not be displayed in your version).
 Some of the fields you have filled out will not be displayed in this document (but will be stored in our data bank).